 Flammable liquids are separated into two subcategories by their makeup and flashpoint.

-Class 3 “Flammable” liquids are those with a flashpoint above 100 degrees Fahrenheit.
+Class 3 “Flammable” liquids are those liquids with a flashpoint of not more than 140 degrees Fahrenheit, or any material in a liquid phase with a flash point at or above 100 °F that is intentionally heated and offered for transportation or transported at or above its flash point in a bulk packaging.
 Examples of Class 3 Flammable Liquids include acetaldehyde, petroleum ether, and ethyl chloride.

-Class 3 “Combustible” liquids are those with a flashpoint above 100 degree and below 200 degrees Fahrenheit.
+Class 3 “Combustible” liquids are those with a flashpoint above 100 degrees and below 200 degrees Fahrenheit.
 Acetone, benzene, and methyl alcohol are all examples of Class 3 Combustible Liquids.

 A flashpoint is the temperature at which a particular organic compound gives off sufficient vapor to ignite in air.
 So, released vapor is the true danger of flammable liquids.
 Highly volatile liquids, those that are quick to vaporize in various conditions, present the greatest potential danger.